 WRONG.
 Confident, detailed, plausible, completely fabricated.
 Dangerous because it looks verified.

-The "reasoning" that o1 displays isn't actual logical verification—it's sophisticated pattern matching that generates plausible-sounding justifications for whatever answer the model produces.
+The "reasoning" that o1 displays isn't actual logical verification.
+It's sophisticated pattern matching that generates plausible-sounding justifications for whatever answer the model produces.
 When the model hallucinates, the reasoning system hallucinates supporting logic.
 The result: errors that look more credible, not less.

 Technical Reality: Why LLMs Can't "Think"